MeekOnGithub/MeekLauncher/README.md

 Multi-platform support will be made as the technology matures.

 #### How to pack the program
-Make sure that all the packages are installed, run build.bat.
+Make sure that all the packages are installed, run *build.bat*.